The Ketchup Song (Aserejé): Covers and other versions

-In 2012, singer Kelly Key made a cover of the song, for the collection Festa Kids (2012).
+In 2012, Brazilian singer Kelly Key made a cover of the song, for the collection Festa Kids (2012).
 The re-recording was harshly criticized by Internet users for making the song "bland".
-In 2013, in a concert held in a nightclub in São Paulo, singer Wanessa summoned Li Martins, to sing some songs, among them "Ragatanga".
-Still in 2013, the song "Ramón" by girl band Girls (formed and produced by the same producer of Rouge, Rick Bonadio), included in the first studio album of the band, was compared to "Ragatanga" due to its Latin rhythm and the protagonist of the song, which is already being considered the new Diego.
-The song was also covered in Japanese by the girl group, Soltomatina.
+In 2013, in a concert held in a nightclub in São Paulo, singer Wanessa summoned Li Martins to sing some songs, among them "Ragatanga".
+Still in 2013, the song "Ramón" by girl band Girls (formed and produced by the same producer of Rouge, Rick Bonadio), included in the band's first studio album, was compared to "Ragatanga" due to its Latin rhythm and the protagonist of the song, which was considered the new Diego at the time.
+The song was also covered in Japanese by the girl group Soltomatina.

+Wiggy by Young Miko samples the song in 2024 can be heard in NBA 2k24.